Associate Degree

 44 - 46 |

-The Real Estate Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives
+The Real Estate Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives

 to meet a 60-unit total.
 See CRC graduation requirements.